fraca/SNPANNO/README.md

 ##SNPANNO_sel_tri.sh
-It filter the files take only the biallelic SNPs in CDS, the first transcript of each gene.
+It filter only the biallelic SNPs in CDS, in the first transcript of each gene.